luizanthero/product-serverless/README.md

 # product-serverless
-Examplo de utilização de Lambda com SQS
+Example of using Lambda with SQS